 Credible leaders are simply...incredible!

-If you have had the priviledge of working for someone who is, you know it.
+If you have ever had the privilege of working for someone who is, you know it.
+They are hard to miss.

 Thankfully, I have!
-I consider myself very fortunate to have worked for some inspiring leaders during my career.
+I consider myself very fortunate to have worked for some inspiring leaders during my career in corporate.

 There can be no doubt that leaders make an indelible imprint in the lives of those they lead, either positive or negative.